Rzeszów Castle: First defensive fortress

 Not a lot is known about the initial construction of Ligęza's fortress (castle).
 No information about the architect nor scripture of the fortress has been preserved.
 Most of the information gathered about the complex is of the stock-taking done by Zygmund Hendel in 1897.

 The main building of the complex was fortified with walls, it had several levels and a double-courtyard located in the northern part of the complex.
 The complex's floor plan was similar to that of a square.
-Close by to the complex there was a number of warehouses - whose function remains uncertain.
+Close by the complex, there were a number of warehouses - whose function remains uncertain.
 The whole complex and warehouses were surrounded by a thick defensive wall - whose thickness passed 1,5 metres.
 The three parts of the complex (east, west and south) all had posterns with battery artillery.
 The fortification was strengthened by a bastion, located in the south-east corner of the complex's square formation.
 It is likely that another one stood in the south-west of the complex.
 There is no other identification for the former existence of two other bastions, although during Ligęza's reign they might have been planned.
 The gate which allowed access to head into the castle was located, where it currently is, in the middle of the western wall.

 The main reason for Ligęza to build such powerful and well defended fortress may have been to so to underline his importance, authority and wealth, making his fortress and fortifications to have a greater role for repressing the people, and accepting his reign, than actually serving as a defensive fortress.
 Such perception can be strengthened by the accounts of his nephew - Andrzej Ligęza, who tried to become his successor.
 In 1603, he marched his army into Rzeszów - devastating the walls, burned the warehouses and began besieging the castle - which was successful after a few days.
 Mikołaj Ligęza addressed the situation by devastating Andrzej's property in Staroniwa and Zwieńczyca.
 In effect Andrzej had looted Rzeszów, regaining the castle.
 In the following years, Mikołaj Ligęza had continued his scuffles with Stanisław Stadnicki of Łańcut (1600-1605), and with his son Władysław (1617-1619).
 All of these clashes meant that, after 1620, when Mikołaj Ligęza became a castellan, he ordered for a reconstruction of the castle.